edwbaker/edwbaker.github.io/notes/linux-audio-recipes.md

 ## Tools

-The two most common command line tools are Sound eXchange (sox) and FFmpeg, which share a great deal of basic functionality.
+The two most common command line tools are Sound eXchange (sox) and FFmpeg, which share some basic functionality.
 These are widely availabe on Unix-like operating systems (and even Windows).
+FFmpeg is primarily a tool for video (which is often a useful tool for the acoustician) although it can also be used to maniulate audio.

 ### sox: Sound eXchange